Dinnerplate Dahlias: Tips for Success

-As with other dahlias, the more flowers you pick, the more you get.
-Plan to check on your dahlias at least a couple times a week, and bring the following things with you: sharp scissors, a clean bucket with some water in the bottom, and a larger bucket or tub for collecting spent blooms.
+As with other dahlias, the more flowers you pick, the more blooms you’ll get.
+Plan to walk through your dahlia patch every 2-3 days, and bring the following things with you: sharp scissors, twine, a clean bucket with water for harvesting, and a bucket or tub for collecting spent blooms.

-It’s best to pick flowers early or late in the day, when plants are not stressed by sun and heat.
-If you are collecting dahlias for an arrangement, cut them as soon as they open and before the back petals begin to soften.
-Try to cut nice, long stems, even when it means sacrificing nearby buds.
+It’s best to pick flowers early or late in the day so the plants are not stressed by sun and heat.
+When gathering stems for an arrangement, look for blossoms that are fully open, but pick them before the back petals begin to soften.
+Cut long stems, even when it means sacrificing nearby buds.
 Flower farmers refer to this harvesting technique as “cutting hard.”
 It’s the best way to maintain good air circulation and encourage a new round of blooms with long stems.

 In addition to encouraging more blooms, frequent deadheading also helps minimize pest and disease problems.
 By removing decaying plant matter from the plants and the surrounding area, you’ll attract fewer earwigs, slugs and other pests.
 This also makes it more difficult for powdery mildew to take hold.